Blog

 • Pomis: It is a wine region in Catalonia, Spain, known for producing high-quality wines, particularly red wines made from traditional grape varieties such as Garnacha (Grenache) and Carinena (Carignan).

 • Port: It is a fortified wine from the Douro Valley in Portugal.
-It is typically red and sweet, made from a blend of grape varieties such as Touriga Nacional, Touriga Franca, and Tinta Roriz (Tempranillo).
+Port wine is typically red and sweet, made from a blend of grape varieties such as Touriga Nacional, Touriga Franca, and Tinta Roriz (Tempranillo).
 It is often enjoyed as a dessert wine.

 • Primitivo: This red grape variety is primarily grown in southern Italy, particularly in Puglia.
 It is known for producing rich, full-bodied wines with flavors of dark fruits, spices, and sometimes a hint of sweetness.